GenericMappingTools/GMT.jl/docs/src/scatter.md

 name of a file with at least two columns (x,y), but optionally more, a GMTdatset object with also two or more columns.

 This module is a subset of `plot` to make it simpler to draw scatter plots.
-So many of its (fine) controling parameters are not listed here.
+So many (fine) controlling parameters are not listed here.
 For a finer control, user should consult the `plot` module.

 Required Arguments
 ------------------